vzhukovskii/che-bookmark-plugin/README.md

 }
 ```

-this class is responsible for the registering base components in dependency management framework (Gin). _Note, that each class which is registers components to use in dependency management should be annotated with [ExtensionGinModule](https://github.com/eclipse/che/blob/master/core/ide/che-core-ide-api/src/main/java/org/eclipse/che/ide/api/extension/ExtensionGinModule.java) annotation._
+This class is responsible for the registering base components in dependency management framework (Gin). _Note, that each class which registers components to use in dependency management should be annotated with [ExtensionGinModule](https://github.com/eclipse/che/blob/master/core/ide/che-core-ide-api/src/main/java/org/eclipse/che/ide/api/extension/ExtensionGinModule.java) annotation._

 Than, in `src/main/resources` we will create the following file: